-Their charging case is good for just under three full recharges, giving you a total time between plug-ins of about 28 hours.
+Their charging case carries just under three full recharges, giving you a total time between plug-ins of about 28 hours.
 With the quick-charge feature, you can give yourself an hour’s worth of use with only 15 minutes of charging time.

 One feature that is beginning to show up more and more on true wireless earbuds is active noise cancellation.
 Sony has it.
-Apple’s pricey new AirPods Pro have it.
+Apple’s pricey AirPods Pro have it.
 Even budget-friendly models like the Amazon Echo Buds, JLab Epic Air ANC, and Edifier TWS NB2 have it.
-And now, thanks to a surprise firmware update, so do the Elite 75t do not.
+And now, thanks to a surprise firmware update, so do the Elite 75t.